esitarski/CrossMgr/CrossMgrImpinj/LinuxInstallReadme.txt

 --------------------------------------------
 Step 8:  Uninstalling CrossMgrImpinj.

-To uninstall CrossMgrImpinj, type the command:
+To uninstall CrossMgrImpinj, type the commands:

     sudo pip uninstall CrossMgrImpinj
+    sudo pip uninstall pyllrp

 This will clean up all the installed files.

 --------------------------------------------
 Step 9:  Upgrading CrossMgrImpinj.

-Follow instructions 4 and 4.
+Follow instructions 4 and 5.
 You do not need to install wxPython or CrossMgr again.